 PanAust schedules quarterly workshops with its contractor workforce in Laos.
-These workshops are intended to build stronger and more transparent working relationships with its contractors and provide opportunities to discuss improvement areas and what support requirements PanAust can offer and vice versa.
-Contractors are rotated through the workshops throughout the year to ensure representation and information is proactively solicited from a broad range of people.
-In 2021, one contractor workshop was held due to COVID-19 related travel restrictions.
+These workshops are intended to build stronger and more transparent working relationships with its contractors and provide opportunities to discuss areas for improvement and support.
+Contractors are rotated through the workshops during the calendar year to ensure representation and information is proactively solicited from a broad range of people.